THP Tracker: The Fight for Temporary Hazard Pay

 Temporary Hazard Pay

-United Public Workers is actively engaged in a legal fight for Temporary Hazard Pay (THP).
-Section 30 of the Collective Bargaining Agreement for Unit 1 and Unit 10 entitles employees to hazard pay when exposed to unusually hazardous working conditions.
-Governor David Ige’s suspension of HRS 89 during the pandemic threatened our collective bargaining rights, yet we remain united in demanding recognition of the hazards faced by our workers and the upholding of our contract.
+United Public Workers has successfully settled or won in arbitration the Temporary Hazard Pay (THP) owed to members for work performed during the COVID-19 pandemic across nine jurisdictions in the state.
+According to Section 30 of the Collective Bargaining Agreement for Unit 1 and Unit 10, employees are entitled to hazard pay when they are exposed to severely hazardous working conditions.
+Despite Governor David Ige’s suspension of HRS 89 during the pandemic, our collective bargaining rights have been upheld, acknowledging the dangers faced by our workers and reinforcing the validity of our contract.

 I urge you to stay vigilant and be informed.
-It's important to ask questions about Temporary Hazard Pay from an informed union source, like your Union Representative or your Chief Steward, and verify any information you hear at work.
+It's important to ask questions about Temporary Hazard Pay from an informed union source, like your Union Representative, and verify any information you hear at work.
 If something sounds wrong, don't hesitate to question it.
 Share this Temporary Hazard Pay information page with your coworkers, and take pride in the victories of your fellow union members, not just in our union but in others as well.
 Remember, a victory for one is a victory for all.

 THP Tracker

-UPW never receives Temporary Hazard Pay award payments or settlement funds from the employerthat money belongs to you and will come directly from your employer.
+UPW never receives Temporary Hazard Pay awards or settlement funds from the employer; that money belongs to you and will be sent directly to you by your employer.
+Furthermore, UPW is not deducting dues from COVID-19 THP payments.

 Progress